 3. Cocoa Cinnamon

 Cocoa Cinnamon has three unique locations and on my second day as a North Carolina resident, I went to two of them!
 The latest location has sugary churros and drinking chocolate.
 The churros come in unique flavors like orange and cardamon.
-I can’t wait to take myself out there for a solo date soon and try more of their lattes.
+I still need to try their churro ice cream sandwich!

 112 S Duke St, Durham, NC 27701